2b2t: Culture

 Experienced players reside far away from the spawn area in relative safety to play the game and build.
 The map is less destroyed further away from spawn, allowing for trees and animals.
 Player-built roads called "highways" are used to travel out from spawn.
 The server has no etiquette regarding ownership; anything that is built can be destroyed at any time if found by other players.
 This destruction, known as griefing, is so commonplace on the server that Brendan Caldwell of Rock, Paper, Shotgun described it as being "just a form of weather".
 Despite this culture of hostility and destruction, there is an event every April Fools' Day in which the server changes to a different map for a few days and players can come together and cooperate.

-Players often use a "hacked client", which is an altered version of Minecraft featuring abilities that are not in the default game client, such as X-ray vision, improved bow and sword aim, and radar.
+Players often make use of modified Minecraft clients incorporating cheats such as X-ray vision, improved bow and sword aim, and radar; these modifications are permitted by 2b2t's (lack of) rules.
 These clients help immensely in allowing the player to navigate the environment and survive.
 Players without these clients are at a disadvantage.

+Because the server's map is over a decade old, 2b2t has developed an insular subculture with its own history and ethos.
+Martin Paul Eve, a researcher in digital humanities, found that the wiki documenting the history of 2b2t "refer to the in-game universe as though it were a totality".
+He likens it to resources documenting the Warez scene; they mingled with the subculture themselves and are difficult to understand without a direct experience.

+2b2t remains one of the servers where all 12 world borders in Minecraft (4 per dimension) have been reached in survival mode.
+There are player groups maintaining highways across the server, making such a feat possible.